mauricedw22/AI-Raspberry-Pi-3/README.md

 1. Install pip on the Raspberry Pi if you don't already have it installed.
 2. Use sudo apt-get update to first update.
 3. Use sudo apt-get install python-pip
 4. sudo pip install twilio
+5. Create this file structure ---> /home/pi/Desktop/motionCam/images so that you can store the .png that is taken.
-5. This is everything that you need to run this project.
+6. This is everything that you need to run this project.
 If you run into compatibility issues with the code simply install or update the packages that Python complains about.